How Does Alcohol Affect Blood Pressure?

-Pressure is required for your blood to circulate properly throughout your body.
-A healthy heart coupled with healthy arteries will pump blood throughout your body at a normal blood pressure.
+In order for your blood to properly circulate throughout your body, pressure is required.
+A heart that’s healthy and functioning normally will pump blood throughout your body at relatively low blood pressure.

-Special blood pressure considerations may apply for those living in high altitudes, such as Colorado, where we’re located.
+There may be special blood pressure considerations for those living in high altitudes, such as Colorado, where we’re located.
 Although there is no clear evidence of an increased risk of blood pressure complications at high altitudes, there is marked interindividual variability in blood pressure responses at altitudes.
-As a result, people with uncontrolled blood pressure or very labile hypertension should monitor their blood pressure upon ascent to high altitude.
+So, as a result, people with uncontrolled blood pressure or very labile hypertension should monitor their blood pressure upon ascent to high altitude.

 According to a study by the Colorado Department of Public Health and Environment, 26% of adult Coloradans had high blood pressure in 2013, a significant rise from 21% in 2003.

 High blood pressure can cause a host of health issues.
 For starters, it can cause kidney damage and even lead to retinal damage.
-High blood pressure can also lead to consequences, including:
+High blood pressure can also lead to these two potential consequences:

-High blood pressure strains arteries and blood vessels throughout your entire body, including those in your brain.
-The continued stress could either cause the vessels to clog or weaken.
-If this happens, there’s a blockage of blood to the brain or bleeding into the brain, which results in a stroke.
+High blood pressure puts a strain on arteries and blood vessels throughout your entire body, including those in your brain.
+The continued stress could either cause the vessels to clog, or weaken.
+If this happens there’s a blockage of blood to the brain, or there’s bleeding into the brain, which results in a stroke.

-To safely lower your blood pressure to a healthy range, it’s important to decrease the total amount and frequency at which you consume alcohol.
-If you’re someone who drinks heavily, consider cutting back to more moderate drinking levels over a sustained period.
-Immediately stopping alcohol consumption can be incredibly dangerous if you’re a heavy drinker.
+In order to safely lower your blood pressure to a healthy range it’s important to decrease the total amount and frequency at which you consume alcohol.
+If you’re a heavy drinker consider cutting back to more moderate levels of drinking over a sustained period of time.
+Immediately stopping alcohol consumption can be incredibly dangerous (See More: Alcohol Withdrawal & Detox) if you’re a heavy drinker.

-If you’re trying to treat alcoholism in yourself or a loved one, it’s always a good idea to seek out the support of an alcohol treatment center with experienced medical staff.
-This will help ease the transition and make your path to sobriety much more tolerable.
-If you or a loved one has decided to stop drinking, reach out to our team today.
+If you’re trying to treat alcoholism in yourself or a loved one it’s always a good idea to seek out the support of an alcohol treatment center with experienced medical staff.
+This will help to ease the transition and make your path to sobriety much more tolerable.
+If you or a loved one has made the decision to stop drinking, then reach out to our team today.

 Puddey, Ian B, and Lawrence J Beilin.
 “Alcohol is bad for blood pressure.”
 Clinical and experimental pharmacology & physiology, 2006.
 Accessed July 22, 2021.